ThaaoBlues/AutoDorks/README.md

 --open or -o: Open search results in browser (optional).
 --repo_url or -r: The URL of the GitHub repository containing the JSON templates (optional).
---list_templates or -ls : List all the availables json dorks templates under the folder ./templates
+--list_templates or -ls : List all the availables json dorks templates under the folder ./templates --check_404 or -c4 : Test each links and don't write it in the report if it returns a 404 error. (much slower)

 The script generates a report file for each search, with the filename <template_type>_<website_url>.txt.